nautobot/nautobot/nautobot/docs/rest-api/overview.md

 +++ 2.0.0

 The the built-in DRF `?depth` query parameter is introduced in Nautobot 2.0 to replace the `?brief` parameter.
 It enables [nested serialization](https://www.django-rest-framework.org/api-guide/serializers/#specifying-nested-serialization) functionality and offers a more dynamic and comprehensive browsable API.
+It is available for both retrieving a single object and a list of objects.
 This parameter is an positive integer value that can range from 0 to 10.
 In most use cases, you will only need a maximum `depth` of 2 to get all the information you need.

+!!! note
+    The `?brief` query parameter is removed for Nautobot v2.x.
+Use `?depth=0` instead.

 !!! important
     The `?depth` query parameter should only be used for `GET` operations in the API.
 It should not be used in `POST`, `PATCH` and `DELETE` requests.
 For these requests, only `?depth=0` should be used.

 #### Default/?depth=0

-`?depth` parameter is default to 0 and offers a very simplistic view of the API where all object-related fields are represented by only their primary keys:
+`?depth` parameter defaults to 0 and offers a very lightweight view of the API where all object-related fields are represented by only their primary keys:

 ```no-highlight
 curl -s -X GET \